Lectem/libmpo/README.md

 You can find it [here](http://lectem.github.io/libmpo/).

 ##TODO (In *order* of priority):
-- Compression : add attributes
-- Give a good interface for compression and decompression
+- Give a good interface for compression
 - Simplify usage of MPF attributes
+- Decompression : fix the image attributes parsing
 - A good refactoring
 - Remove printf and other debugging stuff
 - Everything else

 ##Will not be done :
-- Exif and other markers support (you will be able to write/read it trough your own handlers and libjpeg)
+- Exif and other markers support (you should be able to write/read it trough your own handlers and libjpeg)

 ###Might not be done :
 - Helper functions for non stereoscopic images